 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in out supply chains.
+We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative to identify and mitigate risk we have collated information on suppliers across all areas of the group and begun work risk assessed them based on activity, geography and information available on their own modern slavery procedures.
+As part of our initiative to identify and mitigate risk we have collated information on suppliers across all areas of the group and risk assessed them based on activity, geography and information available on their own modern slavery procedures.

 New suppliers will be issued with a copy of the modern slavery policy as part of the procurement process.
 Modern slavery compliance clauses have been drafted for inclusion in formal contracts and a due diligence questionnaire is being drafted which will be sent to any new suppliers.